 Some therapists, who were not born to the Hawaiian spiritual roots of Lomilomi, are comfortable sharing Lomilomi as just another bodywork style.
 This has drawn criticism from some Hawaiian elders, who believe the bodywork shouldn’t be separated from its spiritual essence.
 But other Kahunas, like Harry Uhane Jim , have decided to train non-Hawaiians in Lomilomi as a way to preserve the tradition and share the understanding of Aloha, outside of Hawaii.

-Some non-Hawaiian givers make an attempt to honor the spiritual origins of the Lomilomi style.
-They may include pule (loosely, prayer) or other meditation, traditional Hawaiian music, and other elements, to create a fuller (if not fully authentic), spiritual experience for the receiver.
+Some non-Hawaiian givers attempt to honor the spiritual origins of the Lomilomi style.
+They do this by including pule (loosely, prayer) or other meditation, traditional Hawaiian music, and other elements.
+These elements create a fuller (if not fully authentic), spiritual experience for the receiver.

-In my practice, I have decided to share a Ho’oponopono-inspired guided meditation with the receiver prior to the Lomilomi bodywork .
-And, before the session, I personally meditate on the Four Declarations of the Halau for the Lomilomi Giver (see inset, below).
-Although the receiver is not present when I do this, my intent is for it to create an ideal setting for the session, for both of us.
+In my practice, I share a Ho’oponopono-inspired guided meditation with the receiver before the Lomilomi bodywork .
+I also personally meditate on the Four Declarations of the Halau for the Lomilomi Giver (see inset, below).
+My intent is for it to create an ideal setting for the session, for both of us.
 I do this hopefully, to set the tone for the work and to enhance the healing experience for the receiver.
-As of this writing, I am still a true novice in this unique massage style, and I’m sure my offering will evolve, as I, myself, continue to evolve.
+Though I’m still a lomilomi novice, I’m sure my offering will evolve, as I, myself, continue to evolve.

 This brief article barely scratches the surface of Lomilomi, and I readily admit my status as beginner.
 I have assembled a short list of references you may use to begin your own journey of understanding.